 We are in the cluster of trees a few blocks south of Highway 95 just past the post office.

-For most of the sites the best approach is to follow the arrow signs at the front entrance which takes you to the back side and you will turn sharp right into the site.
+For most of the sites the best approach is to follow the arrow on the signs at the front which takes you to the back side and you will turn sharp right into the site.
 The sites are numbered on the antique cans under the trees.
 Currently we have more clearance to enter with adjacent open dirt lot to gauge your approach.
 Enter carefully and avoid damaging your RV on the trees.
-For questions or assistance contact the camp host Randy 850-217-7317 or owner Scott 541-643-6842.
+For questions or assistance call 775-277-3943.

 Check out the YouTube channel Abandoned & Forgotten Footage.
 A quality and sometimes comical look at exploring abandoned mines brought to you by your hosts.
 Many of the mines are filmed here in the Goldfield area.

 Camping in Goldfield, Nevada

 Whether you’re coming to see the ghost town, the gold mines, or to ATV or mountain bike, you’ll be glad you chose Goldfield RV Park for camping.
 We are located halfway between Las Vegas and Reno on US Route 95.
 We are are a quarter mile off the highway above Goldfield, providing a peaceful location with a great view of the town, the hills and the valley.
-Our camp sites are also fringed by pine trees.
+Our camp sites are fringed by good sized trees.

 The campground has 8 pull-through sites and two back in camp sites.
 We are expanding to include more pull through sites.
 On one side of the RV Park are great views of the historic town of Goldfield, Nevada.
-On the other you look out upon a vast desert with fantastic views of the nearby cliffs and bluffs with Joshua trees, wild burros, and pronghorn antelope.
+On the other you look out upon a vast desert with fantastic views of the nearby cliffs and bluffs with Joshua trees and wild burros.

 Our campsites come with electric, water, and sewer hookups.
-Pine trees at the ends provide some shade and windbreak and create a cozy camp atmosphere.
+The pine trees at the ends provide some shade and windbreak and create a cozy camp atmosphere.
 Sites have space to set out your chairs and tables in the open or under the pine trees.
-Trash barrels conveniently located in front of the sites.
+Trash barrels are conveniently located in front of the sites.
 We also have WiFi.
 We do not have public restrooms or showers.